 DOES NOT SEEM TO HELP ENLARGED PORES:

 I have quite a lot of visible sebaceous filaments as well as genetically large pores, and I'm not quite sure about hemp seed oil's capability in reducing the appearance of either.
-It's not exactly an astringent, so ACV toner and lemon baking soda mask serve to be far more effective for me in that respect.
+It's not exactly an astringent, so ACV toner and yogurt mask serve to be far more effective for me in that respect.
 Perhaps with prolonged usage, I may be able to notice some difference.

 Hemp seed oil makes my skin feel nicely soft and supple.
 It is, however, a drier sort of oil, so it is essential that you apply it often enough (at least twice a day should suffice), as some dryness and flakiness can develop if your skin is prone to that.
 It is also quick to absorb and doesn't leave you greasy unless you apply too much.